EG2026/test-site/content/call_for_stars.md

 ### Contact

-For any questions concerning STAR submissions, please do not hesitate to contact the program co-chairs:
+For any questions concerning STAR submissions, please do not hesitate to contact the STARs program co-chairs:

 · **Andrea Bönsch**, RWTH Aachen University